 5.2.4 Source port number (Source Port)

 When a UE application starts to use the PDN connection to transmit RDS frames, the UE and the SCEF or P-GW establish which source port number will be used for the application on the UE side for MO traffic and which destination port number will be used for the application intended to receive the frames on the SCEF or P-GW side.
 Similarly for MT traffic when an application in the network starts to use the PDN connection to transmit RDS frames, the UE and the SCEF or P-GW establish which source port number will be used for the application on the SCEF or P-GW side and which destination port number will be used for the application intended to receive the frames on the UE side.
-How the applications on the originator side and their peer entities on receiver side synchronize port numbers is outside the scope of this specification.
+The applications on the originator side and their peer entities on receiver side can synchronize port numbers using procedures described in subclause 5.4.2.5.2 or using other methods outside the scope of this specification.

 Source Port is included only if the ADS bit is 1.
 Source Port shall have values from 0 to 15.